All Episodes

 Buford volunteered for Obama's campaign in 2008.

-Seed, registered independent, served as a Republican county chairman in Michigan.
+Seed, registered independent, served as a Republican County chairman of Michigan.

 Didn't matter.

-Troubles me, said Buford, the school's wrestling champion who said he joined Romney in restraining Lauber.
+It happened very quickly, and to this day, troubles me, said Buford, the school's wrestling champion, who said he joined Romney in restraining Lauber.

 Buford subsequently apologized to Lauber, who was terrified.